Rexus17/REXUS17-PLANNING/README.md

 # REXUS17-REVOLUSI
-Repository for Planning the Futures
+Repository for Planning the Futures: :)
+- Share Source Code about Web Developer & Mobile Developer
+- Collaboration with a lot of Expert
+- Learn more & Share Source Code about Artificial Intellegence (AI)